-We can’t tell you how many times we’ve heard from guests that they just spent five hours inside the Wizarding World of Harry Potter, got completely exhausted battling the crowds, only made it on to two rides, and never even got to go to the shops.
+We can’t tell you how many times we’ve heard from guests that they just spent five hours inside The Wizarding World of Harry Potter, got completely exhausted battling the crowds, only made it on to two rides, and never even got to go to the shops.
 Not only is this a terrible experience inside the most impressive theme park lands ever built, but since these guests were burnt out upon leaving, they skip the rest of Universal Studios Florida and Islands of Adventure!
 No wonder they are upset.
-Who wants to pay $100 to ride two rides and get shoved around by crazy crowds?
+Who wants to pay over $100 to ride two rides and get shoved around by crazy crowds?

 Follow our expert, one-of-a-kind advice.
 You don’t want to spend your day inside Hogsmeade looking like this…

 How to ensure your trip to the Wizarding World is a success

 While Hogsmeade and Diagon Alley aren’t always packed wall-to-wall with guests, there are many times when they are.
 Furthermore, many people just don’t expect crowds at Universal like they do at Disney.
 This is a serious mistake, as lack of planning will ruin your wizarding experience – and, possibly, your whole vacation.